Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

-A spectrum for a particular NL realization, for a pump strength value just above the gain clamping transition, is shown in Fig.~\ref{fig:spect_modes}, along with the spatial profile of the most intense mode, which appears to be fairly localized.

 \textit{Spectral Properties of the Networks}.---We use the numerical model to investigate the correlations between the network geometry and the spectral properties of the NL.
-To this aim, we numerically solve the nonlinear system of equations arising from SALT, for a statistically significant sample of networks (about seven hundred samples are analyzed).
+To this aim, we numerically solve the nonlinear system of equations arising from SALT.

 For a statistical analysis of the spectral properties, we introduce the spectral inverse participation ratio (SIPR), defined as